dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-8.0/breaking-changes.md

         .UseSqlServer(@"<CONNECTION STRING>", o => o.UseCompatibilityLevel(120));
 ```

-Finally, you can control the translation on a query-by-query basis using <xref:Microsoft.EntityFrameworkCore.EF.Constant%2A?displayProperty=nameWithType> as follows:
+Finally, you can control the translation on a query-by-query basis using <xref:Microsoft.EntityFrameworkCore.EF.Constant*?displayProperty=nameWithType> as follows:

 ```c#
 var blogs = await context.Blogs